YinHK-gameDev/unity-learn/lighting/lights.md

 - **Baked**: \
   Unity **pre-calculates** the illumination from **Baked Lights before runtime**, and **does not include them in any runtime lighting calculations**.

+  At runtime, Unity loads the baked lighting data, and uses it to light the Scene.

+  Because the complex calculations are performed in advance, Baked Lights reduce shading cost at runtime, and reduce the rendering cost of shadows.

 - **Realtime**: \
   Unity **calculates and updates the lighting of Realtime Lights every frame at runtime**.
 Unity does not precompute any calculations for Realtime Lights.